Mass

 Evensong

-Evensong daily at 6.00 pm (said in chancel).
+Evensong daily at 6.00 pm (said in chancel) except for days when there is a Mass.

 S. Mary’s stands firmly in the Catholic Tradition of the Anglican Church.
 Worship is central, and everyone is welcome to our services.